International English Test logo

 • We found some money lying on the ground.

-The present participle for two actions at the same time
+The present participle is also used to describe two actions happening at the same time or one action quickly following another.

 • Feeling hungry, he went into the kitchen and opened the fridge.